Equidistribution, Uniform distribution: a probabilist's perspective: Equidistribution via probabilistic reasoning

 \subsection{The Weyl variant of the SLLN and generalizations}

 It is easy to see that the steps in LLN.(a)-LLN.(d) could be applied to show simple equidistribution in $[0,1]$ of (\ref{D:beta}), whenever $x_k(t):=a_k t$, $k\geq 1$ and $(a_k)_k$ is a sequence of distinct integers, yielding an alternative derivation of \cite{kuni} I, Theorem 4.1.
-In the (analytic) number theory literature it is standard to apply instead, in such and in analogous situations (see e.g.~\cite{kuni,MF,drmota_tichy}, as well as \cite{hol1}, Theorem 2), the following variant of the SLLN, due to Weyl \cite{We}: since $E|S_N|^2 =O(N)$, then
+This result is already due to Weyl \cite{We}, and its original proof made a profound impact on the development of (analytic) number theory.
+Indeed, in the above and analogous situations (see e.g.~\cite{kuni,MF,drmota_tichy}, as well as \cite{hol1}, Theorem 2), it is standard to apply the following variant of the SLLN, due to Weyl \cite{We}: since $E|S_N|^2 =O(N)$, then

 and therefore by Tonelli's theorem $\sum_n \frac{|S_{n^2}|}{n^2}<\infty$ almost surely, and in particular $S_{n^2}/n^2\to 0$, as $n\to \infty$.
 Finally use Remark 2(a) to get (\ref{Econcl}).

 The Weyl variant of the SLLN has the following important extension, due to Davenport, Erd\"os and LeVeque \cite{delv63}, that has been since used extensively in number theoretic studies (see e.g.~\cite{kuni} I, Theorem 4.2):